How To Diagnose And Treat Internal Parasites In Fish

 As crazy as it sounds, many fish are proven to love the scent of garlic.
 Seachem’s Garlic Guard is a powerful odor and flavor enhancer used to make medicated food more attractive to fish.

-It also has the benefit of encouraging the appetite of any fish that may be suffering from a decreased appetite due to illness or parasite.
+It also has the benefit of encouraging the appetite of any fish that may be suffering from a decreased appetite due to illness or parasites.
 Garlic also contains many health benefits for fish in the form of disease and parasite resistance.

-81RHGu5C1UL.
-AC SL1500Medicating food is also where Focus will come in to play.
+Medicating food is also where Focus will come into play.
 Focus binds medication to fish food, ensuring that powdered medication will be ingested by sick fish.
 This is a great resource in use with Metroplex as well as other medications that you may use down the road in treating other diseases in your tank.

 While mixing medications is generally not advisable, Focus is a notable exception.
 Garlic Guard is also not a medication and is fine to mix with edible medications unless otherwise noted.